Colourful Buildings and Street Art in Reykjavik, Iceland

 Street art in Reykjavik

-Reykjavik: a city full of surprises
+A city that’s full of surprises

 Colourful buildings, shops, Reykjavik